yref-boop/concurrency/README.md

 - e3: add threads that swap values on two different positions
 - e4: change the behaviour of the iterations so that it specifies the number of total iterations for each set of threads

+### p2 md5
+compute the checksum of a given file

 ### previous-practicals
 another set of 3 practicals, for more details check its own readme

+in order to compile the practicals, `MAKEFILES` are available, just `make` inside the folders.